 No big difference in height here, accessible to everyoneit's a bit like the main ballad along the icy river and covered with snow.
 You can do it on foot, on snowshoes, on a fatbike, on cross-country skis and on a snow scooter.
-In short, you will understand, we have the choice!
+In short, you will understand, we have a choice!

 Besides, it was pretty funny to see everyone doing different activities on the same trail!
-This last fact about fifteen kilometers back and forth and there are some intersections.
-No obligation to do it in full, we did not have the time in a short afternoon.
-To go to the end and return, it is better to leave early in the morning, especially at this time when night falls quickly.
+This last fact about fifteen kilometers back and forth and there are a few intersections.
+No obligation to do it all, we did not have time in a short afternoon.
+To go all the way and come back, it is better to leave quite early in the morning, especially during this period when night is still falling quickly.

 So we have along the Jacques Cartier River flowing (finally in winter we do not see it flowing ...) in the Valley in the middle of the Park.
 The light was really intense that day, a big sun and very little cloud.
 And inevitably, the temperature went hand in hand: -19 ° C all day.

 In the late afternoon, the sun began to rock across the valley and the contrasts became striking.
 Cold white, warm white ...
 We turned around before dark, immortalizing the last rays of sun at the top of the mountain.

 This day seemed too short!
 There is so much to see and do here that we could spend days there!
 And not being in a van right now is a real game-changer for us.
 Maybe next time we will take one of the many cabins available for renting just to spend the night there and be able to enjoy the park at dawn ... to be continued 😉

 - Open all year